RxSwiftCommunity/RxGRDB/README.md

 Is it a problem if the app draws stale database content?
 RxGRDB's answer is *no*, as long as the application is eventually notified with refreshed values.
 And this is the job of [values observables](#values-observables).

 **There are very few use cases for changes observables.** For example:

+- One needs to write in the database after an impactful transaction.

 - One needs to synchronize the content of the database file with some external resources, like other files, or system sensors like CLRegion monitoring.